 Mental Health Aide

-Mental health aides are health care aides who help meet the care needs of people with mental wellness issues.
-These can include mental illness, addiction, developmental delays, cognitive impairments, or brain injury.
+Mental health aides are health-care workers who help meet the care needs of people with mental wellness issues.
+These issues can include mental illness, addiction, developmental delays, cognitive impairments, or brain injury.

 Health Care Aide, Health Care Assistant, Institutional Aide, Medical Assistant, Nursing Assistant, Psychiatric Aide, Residential Aide